Overview

 opam install --jobs=2 coq-interval

-package is hosted in the Opam
+Note that the coq-interval package is hosted in the Opam

 repository dedicated

-to Coq libraries.
+to Rocq libraries.

 So you have to type the following command beforehand, if your Opam